Frequently Asked Questions

 19. Can we come meet you, your dogs, and the puppies at your home?

 Yes, though it is not required, we would love to meet all new puppy owners (only serious inquiries interested in litters that are announced on our site) after they have completed the puppy questionnaire and spoken with us by phone, and been approved.
 An appointment is required for all visits.

 We allow visitors with the puppies preferably after 5 weeks, but will allow owners to visit as early as 4 weeks under certain conditions.
-Before puppies are 5 weeks of age, we require visitors to work around the puppies' feeding schedule which at 4 weeks is every three hours.
+Before puppies are 5 weeks of age, we require visitors to work around the puppies' feeding schedule.
 Four week old puppies sleep most of the time and for their health and for the enjoyment of guests, we've found that it works best for visitors to come when the puppies will naturally be awake.
 Starting at 5 weeks, puppies are much more awake and active and a strict schedule isn't as important.
 After 5 weeks, puppy owners may come multiple times if they like and we also invite friends and extended family to socialize our puppies.
 We love opportunities for our puppies to have socialization beyond our own family.

 We often have people asking to drop in and see our dogs.
 We love visiting with people, but in order to protect our family time, we've decided to only invite those who have taken the first steps toward reserving a puppy from us and been approved.

 20. What are your requirements to get a puppy from you?

 We will only allow our puppies to go to homes where they will be given the very best of care and where they will receive a lot of love and attention.
 We won't place them in homes where they will be left alone most of the day.
 We also have quite a few requirements in our contract with regard to health.
 If you are looking for a backyard pet, we wouldn't be the breeder for you.
 See our page entitled Is a Summer Brook Puppy Right for You? for more details.